- Common lespedeza is a non-native, annual plant found in areas of low nitrogen fertility and thin turf

 Lespedeza is a mat-forming, wiry stemmed, prostrate, freely branched summer annual.
 It has dark green trifoliate (arranged in threes) leaves with three oblong, smooth leaflets.
 Leaflets have parallel veins nearly at right angles to a prominent mid-vein.
 Its leaves have smooth edges and a short spur at the tip of each leaflet.
 Lespedeza has a semi-woody taproot and grows close to the ground, making it difficult to cut with a mower.
 It flowers in late summer with pink to purple, single flowers found in leaf axils on most of the nodes of the main stems.

 Common lespedeza grows well in thin turf and dry, compacted areas.
 To discourage lespedeza’s growth, it is recommended to increase the mowing height and to keep the soil’s pH at correct levels for the turfgrass species.
+Additionally, common lespedeza is associated with soils that have low levels of available nitrogen, making this a more common weed in centipedegrass lawns.
 For more information on growing healthy turfgrass, see HGIC 1201, Fertilizing Lawns; HGIC 1205, Mowing Lawns; and HGIC 1207, Watering Lawns.

 Hand-pulling is an option, especially in landscape beds where herbicides pose a possible threat to desirable plants.

 In Lawns: Cultural controls should first be implemented before applying herbicides for lespedeza control.
 However, if after taking steps to modify lawn care techniques, chemical control may still be necessary to reduce the lespedeza population further.
 Herbicides should be carefully chosen according to turf species, and all label instructions followed.

 A three-way broadleaf herbicide can be used on bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass, and tall fescue.
 The active ingredients of a three-way herbicide typically include the following broadleaf weed killers: 2,4-D, dicamba, and mecoprop (MCPP).
 The dicamba and mecoprop components are more effective for lespedeza control than 2,4-D. Examples of three-way herbicides are:

 - Ferti-lome Weed-Out Lawn Weed Killer Granules; Concentrate; or RTS (Ready to spray)

 - BioAdvanced Southern Weed Killer for Lawns Concentrate; or RTS (Ready to spray)

 - Bonide Weed Beater Lawn Weed Killer Concentrate